Habit building is difficult because good habits are easy to create…

 - Use complimentary habits – Try developing habits that play off one another so by doing one you’re compelled to do the next.
 For example, if you wanted to floss daily than do it right after brushing your teeth.
 You’re already there so you might as well get it done since it only takes a few extra minutes.

 - Just start – Don’t even consider making a plan to start your habit; just get started, right now.
 If you feel you’re in a creative, motivated mode to do one of your tasks and you have the time then just knock it down.
-Play off your motivation rather than scheduling it when it’s likely you may not have the same drive.
+Use your motivation as inspiration rather than scheduling it when it’s likely you may not have the same drive.

 - Keep tracking it – Use some kind of visual tool that’s always in your view to track your progress with building the habit.
 Create some kind of reward/punishment system if you miss a day in your habit building process.
 Reflect on what you’ve accomplished and the value of keeping it a habit by using these visual reminders.